SOUTH WEST COAST PATH NATIONAL TRAIL

 The Coast Path follows the harbourside road for about 300 metres to find a path on the left that heads through a shady area of parkland known as Larkstone (picture 22).
 The path emerges into a grassy area and circles around the edge, eschewing a path down to the small and rocky Rapparee Cove, site of a shipwreck that claimed 40 lives in 1796.
 Instead, the Coast Path climbs along the edge of the open area, beginning the long climb up to Hillsborough (picture 23).
 The hill, site of an Iron-Age fort, was purchased by the district council in 1895, an early example of setting aside land for conservation and public enjoyment.

 In the top corner of the open area the route squeezes past the end of a fence and onto an enclosed path that climbs through thick scrub and across the ramparts of the old fort to emerge on a hillside with wonderful views over Ilfracombe and the harbour (picture 24).
-These are perhaps some of the best views on the entire Coast Path.

 The path climbs a little higher before it peaks, heading through woods on the top of Beacon Point to reach a viewpoint at the top of the headland where there are more great views back over Ilfracombe and ahead past Rillage Point to the hills of Exmoor beyond (picture 25).